jkoeb8762/2048-Game/README.md

 # 2048 Game Project

 ## Introduction
-This repository contains the source code for a web-based version of the popular game 2048, developed using  JavaScript, HTML, CSS, Node.js, and MongoDB, along with deployment on Heroku.
+Welcome to my version of the classic 2048 game!

-## Technologies Used
+## Built With
-- **JavaScript**: Used for game logic and front-end interaction.
+- **JavaScript**: Powers the game's logic and dynamic features.
-- **HTML/CSS**: Used for structuring and styling the web application.
+- **HTML/CSS**: Provides the structure and style.
-- **Node.js/Express**: Serves as the backend server framework.
+- **Node.js/Express**: Manages the server-side logic, including API services for the leaderboard.
-- **MongoDB**: Utilized for storing and retrieving high scores via MongoDB Atlas.
+- **MongoDB**: Stores high scores, allowing players to compete for the top spots.
-- **Heroku**: Application is deployed on Heroku, showcasing skills in cloud-based hosting.
+- **Heroku**: Hosts the application, making it accessible worldwide.
-- **CORS**: Configuration in Express to handle cross-origin resource sharing, ensuring the front-end hosted on GitHub Pages can interact with the backend on Heroku.
+- **CORS**: Configured to ensure smooth interaction between the frontend hosted on GitHub Pages and the backend on Heroku.

 ## Features
 - **Game Logic**: Implementation of the 2048 game rules, allowing players to merge tiles and score.